 A great thing to do before you start designing is to create a mood board for your brand.
 Pull together images, colors, advertisements and whatever else you feel embodies your brand personality; these will act as inspiration as you go through the design process.

-Alright, once you’ve got all of your pre-design tasks checked off, it’s time to start designing your beauty packaging and cosmetics labels.
+Now that you’re feeling inspired, it’s time to start designing your beauty packaging and cosmetics labels.

 The first thing you’ll need to do when designing your packaging is set your elements of design.